 3-bet %.
 Tells you how likely an opponent is going to raise a bet preflop.
 This stat is going to help you with tightening or loosening your opening range from any position.

 As you can see, I started with only preflop stats.
 That’s because they’re the easiest to fix and will give you a certain boost to your winnings from the tables!
-Once you get a handle on these basic statistics, diving deeper into proper tracker use will come to you naturally.
+Once you get a handle on these basic stats with HM3 or PT4, diving deeper into proper tracker use will come to you naturally.

-Even if the thought of HUD and any extra numbers on your screen is making you a bit nauseous, I’d strongly advocate buying a tracking software.
-Ultimately it will help you track your results (hence the name “tracking software”) and automatically saves your hands which helps to evaluate your game after each session.
+Even if the thought of HUD and any extra numbers on your screen is making you a bit nauseous, I’d strongly advocate buying a tracker like Holdem Manager 3.
+Ultimately, it will help you track your results (hence the name “tracking software”), fix even the smallest of your leaks, and automatically save your hands which helps to evaluate your game after each session.

 Hope you found this article helpful when you’re taking your very first steps in the world of poker trackers.
-In the near future, I might write a bit more in depth articles on how to use your tracking software once you have gotten to know them a bit.
+In the near future, I might write a bit more in-depth articles on how to use your tracker once you have gotten to know them a bit.
 Good luck at the tables!